This post may contain affiliate links. Please read my disclosure policy.

 Escabeche Rojo (Pickled Red Onions)

 - Heat a skillet over medium heat and add the oil.
-Add the garlic and saute for 2 minutes until golden and add the chili, salt, sugar, oregano, peppercorns and allspice.
+Add the garlic and saute for 2 minutes until golden and add the fresh bay leaves, jalapeno, salt, sugar, oregano, peppercorns and allspice.
 Stir and cook another minute.

 - Add the sliced onions, tossing to coat for 1 minute, and then deglaze skillet with vinegar.
 Using tongs, toss and cook another minute.